Tools that power interactive services such as live chat support and customer feedback.

 Tools that enable essential services and functionality, including identity verification, service continuity and site security.
 Opt out is not available.

-The Nintendo Switch has quickly solidified itself as one of the best home consoles ever made.
-Not only can players look forward to a swathe of great indies coming to the eShop every month, but the triple-A hits just keep coming with the liked of The Legend of Zelda: Breath of the Wild, Pokemon Sword and Shield and more.
-The beauty of Nintendo’s new hybrid console is that you can play great games out and about well as at home on the big screen, but what are the Nintendo Switch exclusive games that deserve your attention?
+The Nintendo Switch has swiftly cemented itself as one of the best home consoles ever made.
+Not only can players look forward to a swathe of great indies coming to the eShop every month, but the triple-A hits just keep coming with the liked of Super Mario Maker 2, Pokémon Sword & Shield and countless many others.
+The beauty of Nintendo’s new hybrid console is that you can play every game available with you anywhere, continuing progress on the big screen at home.
+But what are the 10 best Nintendo Switch exclusive games you should absolutely check out first?

 Luckily, Console Deals is more than happy to come to the rescue.
-This is a list of the best exclusive Nintendo Switch games that look and feel great to play on either, guaranteeing you a good time whether you’re on the bus to work or relaxing on the sofa.
-Here’s our definitive list:
+This is a list of the 10 best exclusive Nintendo Switch games that look and feel great to play either portably or at home, guaranteeing you a good time.
+Whether you’re in the mode for a more colourful take on the turn-based tactics genre or like sucking up ghosts and ghouls with a group of friends, here’s our definitive list of the platform’s best exclusives.

 1. Mario Kart 8 Deluxe